FrankHassanabad/suricata-sample-data/README.md

 [The Western Regional Cyber Defense 2018 (wrccdc)](http://www.wrccdc.org/). wrccdc has a rich set of different pcap files in their [archives](https://archive.wrccdc.org/) from various competitions.
-I used their [2018 pcap data set](https://archive.wrccdc.org/pcaps/2018/) to create my `even.json` files for use.
+I used their [2018 pcap data set](https://archive.wrccdc.org/pcaps/2018/) to create my `even.json` files for personal use.

 wrccdc 2018's [topology](https://archive.wrccdc.org/images/2018/wrccdc2018-topology.pdf) from their
 competition looks to be a close to real world scenario.